nirmalthomas2609/cse210-fa22-ucsd-group5/README.md

 We maintain two key branches: main and develop.

 Whenever you push to a branch, we automatically run a linter, unit tests, build natural docs, and the code coverage summary report.
+These can be reviewed as workflows set up using github actions.

 For pull requests to main, you need one approving review and all the automated tests to pass.